Water System Improvements

-The contract has been awarded to Drake Excavating Ltd. and construction commenced at the beginning of September 2017.
-Project completion is scheduled for summer 2018.
+The contract has been awarded to Drake Excavating Ltd. and construction commenced in September 2017 with completion scheduled for fall 2018.
 Traffic impacts will be minimal and should be limited to construction traffic/trucks turning off Dewdney Trunk Road.
 No work will take place on Dewdney Trunk and no road closures are expected.

 270A Street Reservoir and Pump Station –The City is proceeding with the installation of a second water reservoir and replacement of the 270A Street Water Pump Station at 12330 270A Street.
 There is already an existing pump station and bolted steel water reservoir on the property with the new pump station being constructed to the north-east of the existing pump station and the new reservoir to the east of the new pump station.
 The new pump station will be connected to the new and existing reservoirs and the existing station will be demolished.
 The work generally consists of site clearing, watermain installation, a new pump station, and a new bolted glass-fused-to-steel reservoir.
 The project will also include provisions to accommodate a new water reservoir in the future to replace the existing reservoir.

 The contract has been awarded to WestPro, a Division of Pomerleau Inc. and construction commenced in February 2018 with completion near the end of 2018.Traffic impacts will be minimal and should be limited to trucks accessing the site from the 270A Street cul-de-sac.
 Minor watermain work will be required in the 270A Street road right-of-way but no impacts to property access are anticipated.